BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Implementation and Empirical Evaluation

-2) Download abandonment: \mbox{BOLA-BASIC} takes control decisions just before the download of each chunk.
-Consider a scenario where the player is downloading high-bitrate 6~Mbps chunks in good network conditions.
-The network bandwidth suddenly drops to 1~Mbps as the player has just started a new chunk download.
-The chunk will take $6p$~seconds to download, depleting the buffer and possibly causing rebuffering. \mbox{BOLA-FINITE} mitigates this problem by monitoring download progress and possibly abandoning a download.
+2) Download abandonment: \mbox{BOLA-BASIC} takes control decisions just before the download of each segment.
+Consider a scenario where the player is downloading high-bitrate 6~Mbps segments in good network conditions.
+The network bandwidth suddenly drops to 1~Mbps as the player has just started a new segment download.
+The segment will take $6p$~seconds to download, depleting the buffer and possibly causing rebuffering. \mbox{BOLA-FINITE} mitigates this problem by monitoring download progress and possibly abandoning a download.
 Fig.~\ref{alg:abandon} shows how \mbox{BOLA-FINITE} decides whether or not to abandon the download.
-If a chunk at bitrate index $m$ is being downloaded, the remaining size $S_m^{\mathrm{R}}$ is less than $S_m$.
-The chunk can be abandoned and downloaded at some bitrate index $m'$ subject to $m < m' \leq M$ when $(V^{\mathrm{D}} \upsilon_m + V^{\mathrm{D}} \gamma p - Q)/S_m^{\mathrm{R}} < (V^{\mathrm{D}} \upsilon_{m'} + V^{\mathrm{D}} \gamma p - Q)/S_{m'}$.
-The control idea remains the same, but the current bitrate $m$ has a smaller corresponding size $S_m^{\mathrm{R}}$ because part of the chunk has already been downloaded.
+If a segment at bitrate index $m$ is being downloaded, the remaining size $S_m^{\mathrm{R}}$ is less than $S_m$.
+The segment can be abandoned and downloaded at some bitrate index $m'$ subject to $1 \leq m' < m$ when $(V^{\mathrm{D}} \upsilon_m + V^{\mathrm{D}} \gamma p - Q)/S_m^{\mathrm{R}} < (V^{\mathrm{D}} \upsilon_{m'} + V^{\mathrm{D}} \gamma p - Q)/S_{m'}$.
+The control idea remains the same, but the current bitrate $m$ has a smaller corresponding size $S_m^{\mathrm{R}}$ because part of the segment has already been downloaded.
 Fig.~\ref{fig:Demo} illustrates a scenario where abandonment might help.
-At 46s a 3~Mbps chunk download starts.
-Since there is a bandwidth drop at the time, the chunk takes almost 9s to download.
+At 46s a 3~Mbps segment download starts.
+Since there is a bandwidth drop at the time, the segment takes almost 9s to download.
 The buffer is depleted and \mbox{BOLA-BASIC} switches to downloading at a bitrate of 0.3~Mbps. \mbox{BOLA-FINITE} with abandonment logic would have detected the rapidly depleting buffer and stopped the long download, with the system only dropping to the 1.4 and 0.7~Mbps download bitrates in the low-bandwidth period.

 Fig.~\ref{fig:BolaFinite} shows the time-average utility of \mbox{BOLA-FINITE} for 10, 30 and 120 minutes of playback time with $\gamma p=5$.
 Comparing with \mbox{BOLA-BASIC} in Fig.~\ref{fig:BolaBasic}, we see that the time-average utility is much closer to the offline optimal bound.
-The benefit of the adjustments is also evident as the buffer grows larger, as there is no significant decrease in utility caused by filling the buffer with low-bitrate chunks in the earlier stages of the video.
+The benefit of the adjustments is also evident as the buffer grows larger, as there is no significant decrease in utility caused by filling the buffer with low-bitrate segments in the earlier stages of the video.